FrancescAlted/caterva/README.md

 for informing about the kind of data that is stored on a Blosc2 container.
 They are handy for defining layers with different specs: data types, geo-spatial...

-Caterva is created specifying a metalayer on top of a Blosc2 container for storing multidimensional information.
+Caterva is created by specifying a metalayer on top of a Blosc2 container for storing multidimensional information.
 This metalayer can be modified so that the shapes can be updated (e.g. an array can grow or shrink).

 Caterva’s main feature is to be able to extract all kind of slices out of high dimensional datasets, efficiently.
 Resulting slices can be either Caterva containers or regular plain buffers.

 ## Building Caterva with CMake